-After reading many blog posts and online reviews about Chanel's limited edition Joues Contraste Rouge blush, I started to wonder why more blushes are not red.
-Red makes sense, at least for me.
-I don't blush peach or coral or brown or beige.
+After recently reading many blog posts and online reviews about Chanel's limited edition Joues Contraste Rouge blush, I wondered why more blushes are not red or why I hadn't thought to look for a red blush for myself—always being shepherded toward the dusty roses.

-I was so encouraged, I read some more online reviews on Chanel Rouge and then ordered it for myself.
+I wore Love Thing for a while and decided to also try Chanel Rouge.
 Who could look at the images on Front Row Beauty and not want this blush?

-I have been wearing either the Chanel or MAC red blusher every day for the last few weeks, and they continue to grow on me.
+For the next few weeks, I wore red blush exclusively.
 Quite honestly, I need never look at another color.
 I have found the perfect match(es) for my own blush color.

-Here's a picture of the Chanel blush next to the MAC.
-They are both very red and pigmented, and although they look similar at first glance, the MAC is slightly cooler, with plum undertones--which is actually a more perfect match for me.
+Below is a picture of the Chanel Rouge blush next to MAC Love Thing.
+They are both very red and very pigmented.
+Although they look similar, Love Thing is slightly cooler, with plum undertones—which is ideal for me.

 What do you think of red blush?
 Is it for you?